Testing the effectiveness of unconventional monetary policy in Japan and the United States: Empirical model

-The methodology for the identification and estimation of the CKSVAR is developed in \cite{Mavroeidis2019}, where it is shown that the model is generally under-identified, but that the parameter $\xi,$ defined in equation (\ref{eq: xi}), as well as the impulse responses to the monetary policy shock $\varepsilon_{2t}$, are partially identified in general.
-To gain intuition for this result, it is useful to consider the solution (reduced-form) of equations (\ref{eq: Y1})-(\ref{eq: Y2}) for $Y_{1t}$ and $Y_{2t}$:
+To implement our empirical tests and gain intuition on the identification and estimation of the CKSVAR model, we derive the reduced-form solution for $Y_{1t}$ and $i_{t}$ using equations (\ref{eq: Y2})-(\ref{eq: Y1}). \cite{Mavroeidis2019} develops the methodology for the identification and estimation of the CKSVAR, showing that the model is generally under-identified, but the parameter $\xi$, defined in equation (\ref{eq: xi}), and the impulse responses to the monetary policy shock $\varepsilon_{2t}$, are partially identified in general.
+The reduced-form solution for $Y_{1t}$ and $i_{t}$ is: